 The list shall include the major-brand, followed by the compatible-brands, as listed in the FileTypeBox ('ftyp') or SegmentTypeBox ('styp').
 The major-brand shall be first, and may be removed from the compatible-brands list;

-The list should include the brands from each TypeCombinationBox in the ExtendedTypeBox; in the list, the brands from a single TypeCombinationBox shall be separated by "+".
+The list should include the brands from each TypeCombinationBox in the top-level ExtendedTypeBox; in the list, the brands from a single TypeCombinationBox shall be separated by "+".

 NOTE This document recommends that the major brand be repeated in the compatible-brands, but this requirement is relaxed in the 'profiles' parameter for compactness.

-An example might be profiles="mp41,isom,qvXt,avc1+relo", indicating that MPEG-4 version 1 is the major-brand and preferred use, that the file is compatible with the version of the base file format identified by 'isom', that it is also compatible with the specification/profile 'qvXt' (whatever that may be), and that it is compatible with the combination of 'avc1' and 'relo'.
+An example might be profiles="qvXt,isoc,iso8+comp", indicating that 'qvXt' (whatever that may be) is the major-brand and preferred use, that the file is compatible with the version of the base file format identified by 'isoc', and that it is compatible with the combination of 'iso8' and 'comp'.

 Add K.6